 Scaling from a laptop prototype to clustered execution without rewriting core logic

-If Tilebox had not existed, EarthSavvy would have relied on open source Earth observation packages focused on Sentinel and Landsat data.
+Prior to Tilebox, EarthSavvy explored open source Earth observation packages focused on Sentinel and Landsat data.
 These tools simplify access to individual datasets but stop short of providing:

 Unified workflow orchestration